smash-transport/smash-hadron-sampler/README.md

     -s, --surface <file>        Optional parameter to overwrite the hypersurface freezeout file given by "surface" in the config file.
-    -o, --output <directory>    Optional parameter to overwrite the output directory given by "spectra_dir" in the config file.
+    -o, --output <directory>    Optional parameter to overwrite the output directory given by "output_dir" in the config file.

 Example usage: `./sampler --config /path/to/config-example --num 1 --surface /path/to/freezeout.dat --output /path/to/output/dir`

 ### Config file
 The repository provides a config file `config-example`.
-:warning: Attention: In case this config file is used, the `surface` parameter has to be set to the location of the freezeout file and the `spectra_dir` parameter to the desired output path, either in the config file itself (instead of _/path/to/freezeout/file_ and _/output/path_) or via the command line parameters mentioned above!
+:warning: Attention: In case this config file is used, the `surface` parameter has to be set to the location of the freezeout file and the `output_dir` parameter to the desired output path, either in the config file itself (instead of _/path/to/freezeout/file_ and _/output/path_) or via the command line parameters mentioned above!

 The following lists **all possible config parameters**:

 Mandatory parameters:

-    surface                       Path to the freezeout hypersurface file that gets sampled. spectra_dir                   Path to the output directory.
+    surface                       Path to the freezeout hypersurface file that gets sampled. output_dir                    Path to the output directory.
     number_of_events              Number of events that are sampled. ecrit                         Critical energy density at which the hydro stopped in a particular cell and the freezeout hypersurface was constructed.